Rajwaghela369/ATM-Project/README.md

 ## Clean Code Developement

 I have included a main [sheet](https://github.com/Rajwaghela369/ATM-Project/blob/main/Cheat%20Sheet/sheet.txt) that served as a guide throughout the development of this application.
+Here are some key points:

-Applied constants to prevent redundant code repetition.
-For example, constants were utilized to avoid duplicating code snippets.
+  1. The code is split into separate modules, each handling specific tasks.
+This approach enhances understanding and maintainability by isolating functionality into cohesive units.

-Ensured meaningful names for variables and functions, enhancing code readability and understanding.
-For instance, variables and functions were named descriptively to convey their purpose clearly.
+  2. Meaningful names are used for variables and functions, enhancing code readability and comprehension.
+For example, variables like ([eg]2. (https://github.com/Rajwaghela369/ATM-Project/blob/670e259c3710487df09b4f0725d05ac47c1904b8/ATM_Project/Authentication.py#L34)) and functions like ([eg](https://github.com/Rajwaghela369/ATM-Project/blob/670e259c3710487df09b4f0725d05ac47c1904b8/ATM_Project/Account.py#L39)) convey their purpose clearly.

-Followed standardized naming conventions for consistency and clarity across the codebase.
-For instance, camelCase was employed for variable and function names.
+  3. Standardized naming conventions are followed consistently across the codebase, ensuring clarity and uniformity.
+For instance, boolean flags like ["valid"](https://github.com/Rajwaghela369/ATM-Project/blob/670e259c3710487df09b4f0725d05ac47c1904b8/ATM_Project/Database.py#L43) are used for user verification, adhering to established conventions.

-Provided informative comments wherever necessary to facilitate comprehension of the codebase.
-Comments were utilized to elucidate complex logic or functionalities, aiding others in understanding the code better.
+  4. Informative comments like ([eg](https://github.com/Rajwaghela369/ATM-Project/blob/670e259c3710487df09b4f0725d05ac47c1904b8/ATM_Project/Authentication.py#L32C12-L32C34)) are provided throughout the codebase to clarify complex logic or functionalities.
+These comments serve as valuable documentation, aiding others in understanding the code better and facilitating collaboration.

 ## BUILD AND CI/CD
 ## UNIT TESTS
 ## IDE